osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 ### Instructions for Articles

+To create an Article, go to your My Groups page and select the appropriate *Content Team* group.
+Then, click the "Create Article" button at the top of the page.

 On the edit screen for an article, you will see the following fields:

-  - **Title**: the title of the article
+  - **Previously titled**: if the Article's title has changed, keep track of the old title here.
+This is to help people who may be searching for the old title.
   - **Content**: the full article content
   - **Images**: images that go with the article.
 These will display in a column on the right-hand side of the article’s text.
   - **Tags**: information about the article to help with display, sorting, search, and promotion.
 See below for more details.
-  - **Teaser settings**: thumbnail and short description that display in the article's teaser.
+  - **Teaser settings**: here, you can upload a thumbnail that will display in the article's teaser.
 If the thumbnail is empty, it will use the first image in the "images" field.
 If the "images" field is empty, it will use a default image based on the topic.
+There are also a number of description fields that are used for various purposes:
+      - **Summary/Description**: This text is displayed in the article's teaser.
+If it is empty, the teaser will use the first couple sentences of the article itself.
+      - **Medium Description**: This text is meant for use when the content is shared on Facebook or other platforms where text length is limited.
+      - **Short Description/Deck**: This text is meant for use when the content is shared on Twitter or other platforms where text length is very limited.
+This text is limited to 280 characters.
   - **Author and Publishing Information**: information about the content for future maintenance.
     - If the content’s author is an OSU Extension employee, start typing their name into the first “Author(s)” field and select them when they come up.
 This will associate the content with their profile on the site.
     - If the content’s author is not an OSU Extension employee (including OSU employees who don’t have an Extension appointment), enter their information in the “Non-Extension Author(s)” fields.